Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Semiparametric targeted learning and inference for the conditional odds ratios

 \subsection{Inference for the conditional odds ratios}

-The following Theorems \ref{theorem::limitspTMLE} and \ref{theorem::limitspTMLEMissing} characterize the asymptotic distribution of the TMLE coefficient estimators introduced in Sections \ref{section::spTMLE} and \ref{section::spTMLEMissing} By applying the delta-method, we obtain the limiting distributions of the TMLEs for $OR(P)$ and $OR_{adj}(P)$ as well.
+The following Theorems \ref{theorem::limitspTMLE} and \ref{theorem::limitspTMLEMissing} characterise the asymptotic distribution of the TMLE coefficient estimators introduced in Sections \ref{section::spTMLE} and \ref{section::spTMLEMissing} By applying the delta-method, we obtain the limiting distributions of the TMLEs for $OR(P)$ and $OR_{adj}(P)$ as well.

 Let $P_{n}^* \in \mathcal{M}$ be the targeted distribution for $\beta(P)$ introduced in Section \ref{section::spTMLE} obtained from an initial estimator $P_{n,0} \in \mathcal{M}$.
 Denote $\widetilde \pi_n := \widetilde \pi_{P_{n,0}}$ and ${\mu}_{n}^* := {\mu}_{P_{n}^*}$.
 The following theorem establishes conditions under which $\beta(P_{n}^*)$ is an asymptotically linear and efficient estimator of $\beta(P)$.